Table of Contents

 Causes and Diagnosis of Pediatric Retropharyngeal Abscess

-As the infection is present in the deep spaces, a definitive diagnosis is made by a CT scan.
-A lateral neck radiograph shows the presence of infection in approximately 80% of the cases.
-Retropharyngeal abscess is suspected in cases where the retropharyngeal space is half of the size of the second cervical vertebra.
+Since the infection is present in deep spaces, a definitive diagnosis is made by a CT scan.
+A lateral neck radiograph shows the presence of infection in approximately 80% of cases.
+Retropharyngeal abscess is suspected in cases where the retropharyngeal space is half the size of the second cervical vertebra.

 Treatment of Pediatric Retropharyngeal Abscess

-Definitive treatment is a surgical incision of the abscess and ultimately drainage.
-The procedure is usually carried out without general anesthesia as intubation can rupture the abscess leading to aspiration into the lungs.
+Definitive treatment is a surgical incision of the abscess and, ultimately, drainage.
+The procedure is usually carried out without general anesthesia because intubation can rupture the abscess, leading to aspiration into the lungs.

 Some severe cases may require emergency tracheostomy.
-The disease requires the administration of a high dose of intravenous antibiotics.
+The disease requires a high dose of intravenous antibiotics.
 Chronic cases of retropharyngeal abscess usually occur secondary to tuberculosis and require antitubercular therapy.

 - Aspiration of pus contents into the lungs